kaminskasandra/PropertySearcherApp_backend/README.md

 Frontend repository: https://github.com/kaminskasandra/PropertySearcherApp_frontend

 Property Searcher: an application that manages properties for sale.
 It allows you to add, delete and edit advertisements.
 Sending messages to sellers and arranging real estate meetings.
-You can add a property in your offers tab.
-After adding a real estate ad, it appears on the main page of the application.

 Technology Stack (Application written in Java 17):
  Java 17